 General Exam –eyes, ears, nose, throat, skin, body condition, and temperament.

 Spay/Neuter Surgery – all animals are altered BEFORE leaving the shelter.
 Isoflourane gas, injectible anesthesia, separate sterile packs, dissolvable sutures, and antibiotic injections are given used on each animal.
 During preparation, surgery, and recovery, pets are constantly observed with heart/pulse monitors.
-Worm towels, cuddly critters warming disk and heating pads are used to keep the body temperature regulated.
+Warm towels, cuddly critters warming disk and heating pads are used to keep the body temperature regulated.

 Tattoo – all shelter animals altered by SPECIAL PALS receive a tattoo signifying the animal has been sterilized, hereby preventing unnecessary future surgery.
 Tattooed animals are generally held longer at shelters and animal controls and are more often put up for adoption.